-for $\Lambda_{\pi}$ as in \eqref{eq: Gram matrices}.
-Demonstrating this result involves specializing the dynamic optimal exploration algorithm and its proof of correctness to our setting from \citet{wagenmaker2023optimal}. \item For $N$ sufficiently large, we may use the consistency guarantee \eqref{eq: coarse estimation error} to prove \Cref{thm: identification error bound}.
+\item For $N$ sufficiently large, we may use the consistency guarantee \eqref{eq: coarse estimation error} to prove \Cref{thm: identification error bound}.
 The proof of this fact follows by revisiting the delta method \citep{van2000asymptotic} through the lens of concentration inequalities.
-Doing so results in the near sharp\footnote{Rates matching the asymptotic limit up to logarithmic factors.} rates we obtain. \end{enumerate} Using the above results, our argument proceeds according to the following series of inequalities applied to the excess cost:
+Doing so results in the near sharp\footnote{Rates matching the asymptotic limit up to logarithmic factors.} rates we obtain. \end{enumerate} Using the above results, our argument proceeds according to the following series of inequalities applied to the excess cost.
+With high probability,